Stephen Leacock Building, Room 712

 Book Chapters and Other Publications

-In Press Shor, Eran.
+2015 Shor, Eran.
 “Jewish Masculinity and Other Masculinities in the Media Coverage of Israeli Sports.”
-In Yair Galily, Ilan Tamir, and Moshe Levy (eds.), Sport, Gender and Society (Hebrew).
+In Yair Galily, Moshe Levy, and Ilan Tamir (eds.), Sport and Gender: Identities, Representations, and Conflict.
+Herzliya: IDC.
+(Hebrew).

 2012 Shor, Eran.
 “Symbiosis and Exploitation in Sports-Media Interrelations: The Israeli Case of Maccabi Tel-Aviv Basketball Club and the Public Channel.”
 Pp. 341-356 in Dennis Erasga (ed.), Sociological Landscape: Theories, Realities and Trends.
 Rijeka: In-Tech.
 [PDF]